practicalli/neovim/termux/index.md

 ### Keyboard

-Termux provides an extended keyboard with common key bindings for convienience and for combinations not possible with an on-screen keyboard, i.e `Ctrl-c
+Termux provides an extended keyboard with common key bindings for convienience and for combinations not possible with an on-screen keyboard, i.e `Ctrl-c`

-For the best experience, especially when a lot of typing is required, pluy in a hardware keyboard.
+For the best experience, especially when a lot of typing is required, plug in a hardware keyboard.
+The [Keyboard.io atreus](https://shop.keyboard.io/products/keyboardio-atreus) is an excellent mechanical keyboard that is highly portable.

-The on-screen keyboard is swiched off when a hardware keyboard it plugged in, although the extended keyboard is still displayer.
+The on-screen keyboard is swiched off when a hardware keyboard it plugged in, although the extended keyboard is still displayed.

 `Volume Up < q` toggles the extended keyboard, so more screen is available when using a hardware keyboard.

-> An android setting to display to display of the on-screen keyboard when a physical keyboard is present
+> The on-screen keyboard can also be show when a physical keyboard is present, configured in an android setting.

 ## Tools to download binaries and configuration